rachelcluke/hygge-houseplants/README.md

 | 2           | medium_care | Easy to take care  |
 | 3           | high_care   | Needs a lot of TLC |

-- This model's fields are assigned to each Product object.
+- The Care model's fields are assigned to each Product object.

 ### Plant Light Level Model